srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 	sudo srslte_install_configs.sh <user/service>

-You have the option to install the conifugrations files to the user directory or as a service.
-For this example the configuration files have been installed as a service by running the following command ``sudo srslte_install_configs.sh service``.
+You have the option to install the configurations files to the user directory or for all users.
+For this example the configuration files have been installed for all users by running the following command ``sudo srslte_install_configs.sh service``.
 The config files can then be found in the following folder: ``~./etc/srslte``

 You will need to edit the following files before you can run a COTS UE over the network: